 Co-determination & naturalisation

 Would you like to have a say in Switzerland?
 Would you like to play an active role in society?
 In many forms, this is also possible without a Swiss passport.
-You will receive full political rights upon naturalization.
+You receive full political rights with naturalization.

 Co-determination and active shaping

-But you have the right to submit petitions to the authorities.
-Petitions may contain suggestions, complaints, or requests.
-In addition, it is possible to participate in commissions and working groups of the municipality of residence.
+But you have the right to petition the authorities.
+Petitions can contain suggestions, complaints or requests.
+In addition, participation in commissions and working groups of the municipality of residence is possible.

 In addition to political participation, you can actively shape life in your environment by working in an association or other organization.
 Get involved where your interests lie!